Skip to main content

 YOU ARE NOT ALONE.
 EVERY PERSON HAS THE RIGHT TO FEEL SAFE.
 YOU HAVE OPTIONS.

-SAFETY ALERT: Use of your home computer to visit this site can be tracked by someone in your home.
-If you are not feeling safe at home, you may want to use a computer in a public library or internet café to visit this site.
+SAFETY ALERT: Using your home computer to visit this site can be tracked by someone in your home.
+If you are not feeling safe at home, please use a computer in a public library or internet café to visit this site.